24 Best Podcasts for Learning Korean in 2026

 2. Real-Life Korean Conversations

-The Real-Life Korean Conversations for Beginners podcast is an excellent podcast.
+The Real-Life Korean Conversations for Beginners podcast is excellent.
 Many learners have praised it for its quality.

 This Korean podcast offers individual and combination audio courses.
-Also, there are many free episodes you can listen to on Apple’s iTunes, Spotify, or SoundCloud.
+Many free episodes are available on Apple’s iTunes, Spotify, or SoundCloud.

 The Real-Life Korean Conversations for Beginners, based in Seoul, is regularly updated with new material.
 The podcasts also discuss issues trending in South Korea and how to communicate with your supervisor in Korean.